4th of July Mattress Sales: The Best Mattress Deal of 2024

 30 Second Summary: Best 4th of July Mattress Sales of 2024

 - Amerisleep AS5 Hybrid — When shopping with Amerisleep, we recommend checking out their newest hybrid models—specifically, the AS5 Hybrid.
 We love this bed because it offers a lot of softness but doesn’t skimp on support.
 It relieves pressure so you can feel weightless as you drift off to sleep.
-Plus, these mattresses are 30% off this Fourth, with as much as $239 savings in accessories.
+Plus, these mattresses are $300 off this Fourth, with as much as $239 savings in accessories.

 - Vaya – If you’re shopping on a limited budget, Vaya Sleep is a brand to consider.
 Vaya makes and sells two mattresses, the original Vaya and the Vaya Hybrid, and designs each one with uniquely cushioning yet breathable foams to deliver a better night’s sleep to all sleepers.
 At $300 off this 4th of July with a free pillow, you can’t find a better mattress for the price.